How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 - Result: Quantify the outcome

-The copilot will suggest specific experiences from your resume for each section.
-Your job is to tell the story naturally, adding details and emotion that the AI cannot provide.
+Your job is to tell the story naturally, adding details and judgment that a generic answer cannot provide.

 Step 13: Handle Technical Questions